-The Re-opening of Sugarloaf
+The Reopening of Sugarloaf Ridge State Park

 Since 2012, Sugarloaf Ridge State Park has been operated by Team Sugarloaf after successfully negotiating the re-opening of the park after closure in 2011 due to a State funding crisis.
 Team Sugarloaf is a coalition of five nonprofit partners spearheaded by Sonoma Ecology Center.

 Sugarloaf Ridge State Park was closed in December 2011 for the first time in its 48-year history due to the State of California’s budget problems.
 Eager to reopen the precious 3,900-acre gem, Team Sugarloaf worked with the State Parks to develop an operating plan that would enable it to re-open and become fully available to the public.
 Under the agreement, the State maintains ownership of the park while Team Sugarloaf manages operations.

 Another event that greatly impacted Sugarloaf Ridge State Park was the Tubbs Fire back in Fall 2017.
 The park was closed for months following due to how the fire burned 80 percent of the 3,300-acre park.
 Since the fire happened, staff have removed over 60 downed trees, repaired burned-out steps, and installed new retaining walls.
 A big risk following the fire was the chances of landslides happening due to the lack of rain.
 Any bit of rain would impact the land.